eddieshan/lox/README.md

 # lox

-Lox (funky transliteration of LOCs) is a terminal code editor for myself, born out of a
+lox (funky transliteration of LOCs) is a terminal code editor for myself, born out of a
 "if I had dime ..." moment.
 As in, if I had written a chunk of code for every time I complained
 about never finding the ideal code editor, by now I might have one of my own.
 If code is a craft
 and decent craftsmen make their own tools, it makes sense to roll out your own code editor.